Skip to content

 Malaysia flagMalaysia

 Tipping is not expected in Malaysia.
-A service charge is often added to bills; round up or leave small cash for good service if you wish.
+A 10% service charge is often already added, so extra tipping is usually small and discretionary.

 Tipping not expected